waseemmalikai/web-development-morning-batch-I-2026/01-introduction-to-programming/README.md

 ## 🧠 What is an Algorithm?

 An **algorithm** is a **step-by-step plan to solve a problem**.

+Example: Find the largest number among three:

+Compare first two numbers.

+Keep the larger one.

+Compare it with the third number.

+The bigger one is the largest.

+💡 Algorithms are written in plain language or pseudocode before coding

 Example (Real Life): Ordering food online